WalkingGlitch/Simcountry/README.md

 This is a script that allows you to sort your countries and enterprises in a customizable order on the portal page.
 I also made it so you can click and drag the ticker strip at the top of the pages that have them.

 ![Screenshot of the custom sort order UI on the main portal page.](https://github.com/WalkingGlitch/Simcountry/blob/main/Portaljs%20Example%20Screenshot.png)

+## Loan Offers
+This is a script that overhauls the loan offers UI to allow sorting of outstanding offers, highlighting of open offers over a certain amount, and submitting multiple loan offers with a single click.